Preggy-Health/styleguide/README.md

 *   [Shell Style Guide][sh]
 *   [TypeScript Style Guide][ts]

-This project also contains [cpplint][cpplint], a tool to assist with style guide compliance.

 If your project requires that you create a new XML document format, the [XML Document Format Style Guide][xml] may be helpful.
 In addition to actual